apache/skywalking-cli/README.md

 - when `start` is present and `end` is absent, will determine the precision of `start` and then use the precision to calculate `end` (plus 30 units), e.g. `start = 2019-11-09 1204`, the precision is `MINUTE`, so `end = start + 30 minutes = 2019-11-09 1234`, and if `start = 2019-11-08 06`, the precision is `HOUR`, so `end = start + 30HOUR = 2019-11-09 12`;

+`--timezone` specifies the timezone where `--start` `--end` are based, in the form of `+0800`:

+- if `--timezone` is given in the command line option, then it's used directly;
+- else if the backend support the timezone API (since 6.5.0), CLI will try to get the timezone from backend, and use it;
+- otherwise, the CLI will use the current timezone in the current machine;

 </details>